 Those lines represent the veins of the petals and will make your drawing look more realistic and natural.

-It’s time for final touch.
+It’s time for the final touch.
 Gently color the outer edges on the leaves by carmine red.
 That will give your Scarlet Pimpernel a natural good look.